julianpoemp/webspace-backup/README.md

 The aim is to provide an easy-to-use script for all operating systems that backups both data from webspace and SQL Databases altogether.
 That is what most people need.

 # Current features
-* download all files and folders from an remote directory.
+* download of all files and folders from a remote directory to a local directory
-* log failed downloads to a log file.
-After the backup the failed downloads could be repeated manually.
+* logging of failed downloads to a local file.
+After the backup the failed downloads could be repeated manually
-* readable outputs
+* user-friendly outputs to the console
 * text file with statistics like number of folders, number of files, start date, end date, duration of the backup
+* compression of the backup folder to an (password encrypted) zip file

 # Planed features
+* input credentials at the start as an alternative to permanently store it to the config.json
+* SSH support
+* backup of SQL databases
+* configurable lifespan of backups
 * more logging
-* Input credentials at the start as an alternative to permanently store it to the config.json
-* compression of backups
-* configurable lifespan of backups
-* backup of SQL databases
-* SSH support

 # Usage
 1. download the release for your operating system.